Earn rewardsJOIN CLUB CLARINS!

 How should I treat my sunburn?

 So, winter’s out and summer’s in!
-You’re beach-ready and can’t wait to get a gorgeous sun kissed tan.
-However, first-day fever gets the best of you and instead of sun kissed you get sun-scorched!
-We’ll help you figure out what helps sunburn and how to turn a sunburn into a tan.
+You’re beach-ready and can’t wait to get a gorgeous sun-kissed tan.
+However, first-day fever gets the best of you and instead of sun-kissed you get sun-scorched!
+We’re sharing the best ways to treat sunburn and showing you how to turn a sunburn into a tan.

 Summer is a glorious time!
-It’s boat rides, beach days, outdoor sport, and barbeques.
-It’s also when you forget that you need to reapply your sunscreen often, and so you end up with a “tan” gone too far.
-Spending more time in the sun is always great to get rid of those winter blues, but unfortunately, it also comes with the risk of sunburn.
+It’s boat rides, beach days, outdoor sports, and barbecues.
+It’s also when you forget that you need to reapply sunscreen often, and so you end up with a “tan” gone too far.
+Spending more time in the sun is always great to get rid of those winter blues, but unfortunately, it also comes with the risk of getting a sunburn.

 In theory, scorching your skin is completely preventable.
-Sun protection warnings and product advancements mean that if you follow the rules and reapply your sunscreen enough then you should be able to get that sun kissed tan without burning.
-However, despite how many times you’ve been warned, chances are that you’ve experienced sunburn in one way or another.
-Whether you’ve been for a swim and your sunscreen has washed off, or you simply forgot to apply it while mowing the lawn, you’ve likely experienced the searing pain and redness from overexposure to the sun.
+Sun protection warnings and product advancements mean that if you follow the rules and reapply sunscreen regularly, you should be able to get that sun-kissed tan without burning.
+However, despite the number of times you’ve been warned, chances are that you’ve experienced sunburn in one way or another.
+Whether you’ve been for a swim and your sunscreen has washed off, or you simply forgot to apply it while gardening, you’ve likely experienced the searing pain and redness from overexposure to the sun.

 1. What causes sunburn?

-While we all know that sunburn is when your skin turns red and itchy due to too much sun exposure, not everyone knows the intricacies of the process that causes sunburn, what happens to your skin, what makes you more vulnerable to sunburn, and how to heal sunburn.
+While we all know that sunburn is when your skin turns red and itchy due to too much sun exposure, not everyone knows the intricacies of the process that causes sunburn, what happens to your skin, what makes you more vulnerable to sunburn, and how to heal.

 The sun produces three different ultraviolet light wavelengths: UVA, UVB, and UVC.
 UVC doesn’t make it all the way through the ozone and is the only wavelength that doesn’t affect your skin.
 UVA and UVB don’t just make it down to the earth, they are able to penetrate deep into your skin too.